 Stress in the workplace is the enemy of productivity.
 Incessant venting can create an emotionally exhausting experience for all involved.
 Individuals who “react” to the drama typically do not endear themselves to others within the team.

-Alternatively, GREAT leaders “respond” maintaining their cool even when the situation provokes an emotional reaction.
-GREAT leaders don’t stop there however, as they help everyone involved stay calm and contribute to the imminent situation.
+Alternatively, GREAT leaders “respond” by maintaining their cool even when the situation provokes an emotional reaction.
+GREAT leaders don’t stop there, however, as they help everyone involved stay calm and contribute to the imminent situation.
 There is a difference between managing oneself and managing the reactions of others, and the two don’t necessarily go hand in hand.

 Within the workplace, it is common for individuals to achieve promotions based on their commitment to personal success early in their careers.
 As individual contributors, they can produce more simply by doing more.
 They can choose to work harder and longer and to be more productive.
 There is a tremendous amount of control, and correlation, with the relationship between effort and outcomes.
 When promoted into leadership, one suddenly becomes responsible for the work and success of others.
 Leaders’ efforts alone are often insufficient to achieve results, especially if they lack the coaching ability to influence others adequately.
 Thus, the “Stress Test” is relevant not only for one’s capacity to manage personal emotions but also to transform the dynamic of the workplace entirely.